Close Banner

 My Epic App

-The all-new My Epic app launches this year.
+The all-new My Epic app launched last year.
 The app allows guests to store mobile passes and lift tickets on their devices using Bluetooth Low Energy technology.
 My Epic serves as a one-stop app at the 37 Vail-owned and operated ski resorts in North America.

 My Epic app offers: